125 .vmloop

 By the way, here is how IDA’s graph of this same function looks like for comparison:

 As we browse through the disassembly of the instr_LETTER basic blocks, we should realize a few things.
-The first: all of the instructions starts with a sequence like these:
+The first: all the instructions starts with a sequence like these:

 It became clear now that the 9 dwords at sym.instr_dirty are not simply indicators that an instruction got executed, but they are used to count how many times an instruction got called.
-Also I should have realized earlier that sym.good_if_le_9 (0x6020f0) is part of this 9 dword array, but yeah, well, I didn’t, I have to live with it… Anyways, what the condition “sym.good_if_le_9 have to be lesser or equal 9” really means is that instr_P can not be executed more than 9 times:
+Also, I should have realized earlier that sym.good_if_le_9 (0x6020f0) is part of this 9 dword array, but yeah, well, I didn’t, I have to live with it… Anyway, what the condition “sym.good_if_le_9 have to be lesser or equal 9” really means is that instr_P can not be executed more than 9 times:

 Another similarity of the instructions is that 7 of them calls a function with either one or two parameters, where the parameters are the next, or the next two bytecodes.
 One parameter example: